 Robert G. Johnson, Jr. MD PhD, Chief Medical Officer

 Co-founded the Barry & Milligan Group at Merrill Lynch in 2000.
-He works primarily with corporate executives, business owners and professionals to provide holistic, comprehensive wealth anagement services.
-He also works with an number of publicly traded and privately held companies on the administration of various corporate benefit programs, including 401(k) and profit sharing, non-qualified deferred compensation, equity based compensation, target benefit, split-funded defined benefit and 10(b)5-1 plans.
+He works primarily with corporate executives, business owners and professionals to provide holistic, comprehensive wealth management services.
+He also works with a number of publicly traded and privately held companies on the administration of various corporate benefit programs, including 401(k) and profit-sharing, non-qualified deferred compensation, equity-based compensation, target benefit, split-funded defined benefit and 10(b)5-1 plans.
 Kelly holds a Chartered Retirement Planning Counselor (CRPCSM) designation, a Certified 401(k) Professional (C(k)PSM) designation, a Masters in Business Administration and a Juris Doctorate from UCLA, as well as a degree in Economics from UC Berkeley.
-Kelly is a frequent speaker on wealth management topics, and has lectured at the San Francisco and San Mateo County Bar Associations, the Stanford Graduate School of Business, the Anderson School at UCLA, the Graziadio School of Business and Management at Pepperdine and the Haas School of Business at UC Berkeley.
+Kelly is a frequent speaker on wealth management topics and has lectured at the San Francisco and San Mateo County Bar Associations, the Stanford Graduate School of Business, the Anderson School at UCLA, the Graziadio School of Business and Management at Pepperdine and the Haas School of Business at UC Berkeley.
 He has served as a coach in Merrill Lynch’s Practice Management Development Program and is a current member of the national faculty of Merrill Lynch’s OPM training platform.

 Roger has lived in the San Francisco bay area his entire life.
 He graduated with honors from both Bellarmine Prep in San Jose and the University of Santa Clara where he earned a Bachelor of Science and Commerce degree, with a minor in philosophy.
 After college Roger joined the international accounting firm of Arthur Andersen & Co.
 (AA & Co.) where he became a manager in the audit division, working on a range of clients, including some SEC reporting companies.
 In 1975 Roger left AA& Co. to become the Vice President and CFO of a company which is today part of The Herrick Corporation (THC).
-During these last 38 years Roger has held various offices within the group of companies that comprise THC, including President of the parent company.
-He has been the Vice Chairman of THC For over ten years.
+During these last 38 years, Roger has held various offices within the group of companies that comprise THC, including President of the parent company.
+He was the Vice-Chairman of THC for over fifteen years and retired in 2019.

-Roger is married and has two children, both of whom are teachers.
-He enjoys golf, travel and finding nice restaurants with good wine lists.
+Roger enjoys golf, travel and finding nice restaurants with good wine lists.
 Over the years Roger has volunteered at several nonprofit organizations including Goodwill of Santa Clara County, the American Heart Association, the HEDCO Foundation and Lazarex Cancer Foundation.